schil227/FantasticAdventuresOfDizzyFair/README.md

 | <img src="images/base_guillotine.gif" style="width:342px" /><br/>|<img src="images/fair_guillotine.gif" style="width:342px" /> |
 | <p style="text-align: center;"> Guillotine can drop at any time</p> | <p style="text-align: center;"> Guillotine only drops when it's at the top</p>|

 Any executioner worth their salt would know that if you want to effectively kill someone, you shouldn't half-ass it.
-The same could be said for the rather uncomfortably common placement of Guillotines throughout the town.
 Instead of the frequent occurrence of misfires, now the Guillotines must reach the top before coming down.
 Of course, if Dizzy gets hit by one he'll still be killed - but at least you can time your movements to escape such a fate, if you're careful.

 **And The Rest: Reduced damage from several other sources** <a id="desc_other"></a>
 <font size="2"> [[Tech]](#tech_damage) </font>